Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/raora-c2d6.md

 The curse would shift from Bae to Roa to Bijou until it was purified bit by bit, leaving a book that may be able to answer some of their questions.
 But [concern lingered](https://youtu.be/E-LGNO7JdO4?t=5760) about the possibility that the curse may have stayed with someone, but it was a concern thankfully unfounded.
 In the Library, they uncover [The Truth of Ruin](https://youtu.be/E-LGNO7JdO4?t=5936).
 The source of Ruination and Stains may not be from Libestal but elsewhere...

 But none of it concerned Roa in the slightest—her mind was occupied with other thoughts.
-Throughout her date with Elizabeth, one woman—despite not even being present that day—kept slipping into the romantic air between her and the fiery knight: _Nerissa_.
+Throughout her date with Elizabeth, one woman—despite not even being present that day—kept slipping into the romantic air between her and the Scalet Knight: _Nerissa_.

 So what if Nerissa may have already caught Elizabeth's eye?
 So what if the Raven had magic and Roa didn't have magic?
 She's the owner of a successful business; if she can put her mind to gathering a large profit, then she can win Elizabeth's heart.
 Back in the fields, she fought once again until [the money, then the ring, was hers.](https://youtu.be/E-LGNO7JdO4?t=9770)